Maryland lawmakers override gov’s veto of abortion expansion

 “And thankfully, the incident did not result in pregnancy but had it, it would have drastically changed my life if I had not been able to access the care that I needed at that time,” Shetty, a Democrat, said.

-Hogan, in his veto letter, wrote that the legislation “endangers the health and lives of women by allowing non-physicians to perform abortions.”
+Hogan, a Republican, wrote in his veto letter that the legislation “endangers the health and lives of women by allowing non-physicians to perform abortions.”

 The measure comes at a time when the conservative majority on the U.S. Supreme Court is weighing whether to overturn Roe v.
 Wade, the landmark 1973 ruling that banned states from outlawing abortion.